+For specific style and of garments, like evening dress, the proposed TightNet is still hard to generate correct results with the influence of the garment style from the dataset.
+Although the TightNet is based on most effective image-to-image translation architecture, the existing seam during the mapping of geometry image still might cause the inconsistency around the boundary.
+Thus, we use body shape recovery function to smooth between these regions.

-Our approach relies on raw 3D human scans, which are usually difficult to obtain, and the quality can not be guaranteed.
-Hence we plan to explore the possibility of directly taking a single or sparse set of 2D images as the input of the MVS setting for recovering the 3D clothing and human shape.
-Also, through augmented training under various lighting conditions using the light stage, it is possible to capture the reflection property of the clothing and for better AR/VR or try-on experience.
+For our applications, although we can achieve both skeleton-driven and physical simulated clothed avatar animation in Fig.~\ref{fig:supp_animation} and Fig.~\ref{fig:supp_physical_animation}, our current clothing tightness field formulation still cannot simulate the dynamic movement of clothing in a physically plausible manner for our reconstructed garments.
+It's a promising direction to further model the clothing tightness field for 4D dynamic sequences with the aid of extra-human motion priors like CAPE \citep{ma20autoenclother} and \citet{ZhouWLCYSLS20}.
+Moreover, our approach relies on raw 3D human scans, which are usually difficult to obtain, and the quality can not be guaranteed.
+Hence we plan to explore the possibility of directly taking a single or sparse set of 2D images \citep{chen2018autosweep} as the input of the MVS setting for recovering the 3D clothing and human shape.
+Also, through augmented training under various lighting conditions using the light stage, it is possible to capture the reflection property of the clothing and for a better AR/VR or try-on experience. }